zainabmelh/guide-articles/articles/Miscellaneous/push-a-new-local-branch-to-a-remote-git-repository-and-track-it-too/index.md

 ---
-title: "Push a new local branch to a remote Git repository and track it too"
-parent: "to-be-sorted"
+title: Push A New Local Branch To A Remote Git Repository and Track It Too
 ---
 1. Create a new branch:
     `git checkout -b feature_branch_name`
 2. Edit, add and commit your files.